sgrueter/garlic/README.md

 ## Development Mode

-For development purposes run the application on a compatible server (e.g. JBoss WildFly 10.1) and in garlic-frontend directory start a fronend server with proxy configuration:
+For development purposes run the application on a compatible server (e.g. JBoss WildFly 10.1) and in garlic-frontend directory start a frontend server with proxy configuration:
 `ng serve -pc proxy.conf.json`.

 ## Final Build
-To build a production war file run `mvn clean verify`.
+To build a production war file run `mvn clean verify -Pfrontend`.

 ## Important
 For real projects you would have to: